Fairuz: 1960s–1970s: Breakthrough and critical acclaim

 Fairuz and the Rahbani brothers started to garner more attention with their innovative ventures and went on to revolutionise the blueprint for Lebanese music.
-It started with incorporating western sounds into their music and eventually shaping the Lebanese style of music, since the music had to fit into a certain mold before.
-This mold was the dominant Egyptian style of music, in the Egyptian dialect that would typically have a duration of thirty minutes.
+It started with incorporating western sounds into their music and eventually shaping the Lebanese style of music, since the music had to fit into a certain mould before.
+This mould was the dominant Egyptian style of music, in the Egyptian dialect that would typically have a duration of thirty minutes.
 The trio started working with their own prototype, which was shorter three-minute songs in the Lebanese dialect that would tell a story.
 This change was received as well as it was due to growing discontent for traditional and indigenous music.
 Beirut at this time was undergoing rapid modernisation and cultural expansion.
 Some of those who lived in the city were not of Arab background, making it harder to relate to the musical forms of the time.
 So when Fairuz and the Rahbani brothers introduced a more modern yet still traditional form of music, they drew in mass appeal.
 This helped reshape the modern Lebanese identity especially in music and would go on to make significant contributions to the history of oriental music.
 These songs would also customarily included commentary and themes of local and regional socio-political and historical issues.^{[33]} As the 1960s wore on, Fairuz became known as the "First Lady of Lebanese singing", as Halim Roumi dubbed her.
 During this period, the Rahbani brothers wrote and composed for her hundreds of famous songs, most of their operettas, and three motion pictures.
 In those productions, they also chose to abandon the popular improvisatory nature of Arab performances in favour of more well-rehearsed and produced ones.